 If you have questions Monday, contact Mr Gunn or call 405-277-3233.
 You can also ask your questions here and we’ll help find the answers and share them with all readers.
 Meantime, if you are a voter, head to your regular precinct Tuesday from 7am – 7pm.

 NOTE: the article was edited to remove the phrase “without competitive bidding” in the the paragraph about the vendors performing the bond work if it passes.
-We were unable to confirm the practice or process and even the legality awarded work without a process.
 The State Bond Advisor told The Luther Register that his office only provides oversight of bonds at the state level, not the local level.
 And that the overseers of local bond process should be the people.